Dynamic Pricing Engine

 As an online retailer, you know that your main focus is on offering the right item at the best time and for the perfect price.
 However, those who shop at your store have many choices surrounding them as well.
 The decision that they make depends on factors such as how fast they can get a product or service, the return policy, whether there are other models, what other people think, as well as the price.

-In this article, we’ll focus on pricing.
+In this article, we’ll focus on price intelligence implementation.
 Pricing is incredibly complex, but it really doesn’t have to be.

 How do you make it easier?